-Episode Summary: In flashbacks we learn that at the time where Zelena was first concocting her time travel spell, Hades was there to help her; only instead, he fell in love, but Zelena chose to carry on with her plans.
-In present day, Belle, “baby green bean”, and Zelena are teleported to the underworld where Hades and Zelena unite and Henry’s time as the author isn’t as peachy as imagined.
+Episode Summary: In flashbacks, we learn that at the time when Zelena was first concocting her time travel spell, Hades was there to help her; only instead, he fell in love, but Zelena chose to carry on with her plans.
+In the present day, Belle, “baby green bean,” and Zelena are teleported to the underworld where Hades and Zelena unite and Henry’s time as the author isn’t as peachy as imagined.

 “Our Decay” focused heavily on the importance of the truth.
-And with Rumplestilskin’s somewhat shocking confession, it allows us to believe that perhaps Hades was being honest as well.
+And through Rumplestilskin’s somewhat shocking confession, it allows us to believe that perhaps Hades was being honest as well.

 That’s the thing about true love – it endures.
 It can’t be broken.

 Who would’ve ever imagined that one day we’d be watching Hades and the Wicked Witch of the West fall in love?
 It fits in every sense of the word — they’re both vindictive, twisted, dark, and absolutely ridiculous.
 And in this version of the story, instead of Persephone being Hades’ for all eternity, his dreams were Zelena.